What Are Special Dividends?

 Recent special dividends from REITs have included KBS, which made an extra distribution of $2.95 per share in 2018.
 Piedmont Office Realty Trust issued a 50-cent-per-share payment in 2017.

 In some rare cases, such as Camping World, special dividends have been distributed more than once in a short period of time.
-A prominent example of this involved Ford Motor Co., which issued three special dividends over a 3-year span.
-It paid a special dividend of 55 cents per share in January 2016, followed by a 20-cent dividend a year later, then 28 cents in January 2018.
+A prominent example of this involved Ford Motor Co., which issued three special dividends over a three-year span.
+It paid a special dividend of 25-cents-per-share in January 2016, followed by a 5-cent special dividend in 2017, then 13 cents in January 2018.